isomerpages/pmo-nccs/_singapores-climate-action/2d-industry.md

 * Monitor and report energy usage and greenhouse emissions
 * Submit plans for energy efficiency improvements to the appropriate agencies

+Since the enactment of the Act, energy savings have been realised and annual energy efficiency has improved over each year.

 To further drive energy efficiency improvements in the industry, the following new requirements will be introduced over the next few years:

 * Adopt a structured Energy Management System by 2021 or 2022 (depending on the facility's energy consumption)